Kaz-Michael/Kaz-Michael.github.io/Sylvia-Plath.md

 **The Moon:**

 Plath is possibly most well known for her frequent reference to the moon.
 Throughout her work she refers to the moon as a friend, as a careless or even cruel 'other', and even as a symbol of her mother.
 In the 1956 poems it is notable that the moon is referred to in a positive light, although equally as something seperate and "celestial", distant from Plath no matter how much she might admire the moon.
-Plath wields the imagery of the moon to create incredible nighttime scenes and an overall tone of piece and awe.
+Plath wields the imagery of the moon to create incredible nighttime scenes and an overall tone of peace and awe.

 **Water:**